Contact methods

 CONTACT_METHOD_DISPLACEDis recorded against the original user, naming the displacedcontactMethodId.
 See Administration for retrieving user action logs.

 When the new caller eventually verifies the reclaimed identifier (their first verified contact method on the new account), every other outstanding session for that account is also invalidated.
-This protects the account against any stale sessions that may have existed from prior unverified registration attempts on the same identifier — see Sessions → Automatic Invalidation.
+This protects the account against any stale sessions that may have existed from prior unverified registration attempts on the same identifier — see Sessions → Understand automatic invalidation.

 When the request is still rejected